-We determine OBJECTIVELY what the trend is in these 3 Segments: Long-term, Mid-term and Short-term.
+We determine the trend, OBJECTIVELY in these three-time segments: Long-term, Mid-term, and Short-term.

 Short-Term: 15Minute, 5 Minute, 1 Minute

-I actually thought that this idea of using three time frames was very original, but apparently I am not the first to think of it 😛 (DailyFx has a great article on Multiple TimeFrame Analysis where he uses the same terms for the 3 time segments)
+I actually thought that this idea of using multiple time frame analysis techniques was very original, but apparently, I am not the first to think of it 😛 (DailyFx has a great article on Multiple TimeFrame Analysis where he uses the same terms for the 3-time segments)

 Now, if you are a trend trader, you can use this idea as a filter for your trades.

-In short, you can decide that a filter for your entries is confluence among the three time segments.
-In other words, in order for you to take an entry, you need the trend to be the same on the long-term, mid-term, and short-term time segments.
+In short, you can decide that a filter for your entries is confluence among the three-time segments.
+In other words, in order for you to take an entry, you need the trend to be the same in the long-term, mid-term, and short-term time segments.

 Then you would not take that set up because all of the time frames do not support you.

-If you see a strong 15 minute buy signal and your 3 segments look like this:
+If you see a strong 15 minute buy signal and your three-time segments look like this:

 Then you would be okay to take the trade because all time frames agree with you.

-Now, I am certainly not saying that every trade that agrees with all three of these time segments is eventually going to go back into that direction if it doesn’t work out on the first entry, but I do think this is a great way to filter your trades and make them more precise.
+Now, I am certainly not saying that every trade that agrees with all three-time segments is eventually going to go back into that direction if it doesn’t work out on the first entry, but I do think this is a great way to filter your trades and make them more precise.